Eleanor Abbott (Paul)

 Ashkaughn was born in Montréal and grew up in Victoria BC.
 He received his undergraduate degree from the University of Victoria and earned his law degree in Australia in 2019.
 During his time in law school, Ashkaughn interned at a criminal law firm in Queensland and was Vice President of a non-profit organization on the Gold Coast assisting other non-profits and charitable organizations.
 Through his time in Australia and work in Canada as a legal professional, Ashkaughn witnessed the intergenerational impacts of colonialism on the Indigenous peoples of Canada as well as Australia.

 Ashkaughn completed his articles with the BC First Nations Justice Council and was called to the Bar of British Columbia in December 2022.
-He joins the BCFNJC as a Staff Lawyer for the Virtual Indigenous Justice Centre.
+He joins the BCFNJC as a Staff Lawyer for the Victoria Indigenous Justice Centre.
 Ashkaughn is honoured for the privilege to actively participate in the vision of the BCFNJC to promote access to justice for Indigenous communities of BC and more effectively protect the rights of clients experiencing injustices that have spanned generations.

 Outside of his legal career, Ashkaughn is an avid swimmer and has trained and competed at the international level alongside Canadian Olympic medallists.
 He also enjoys surfing and has surfed on Vancouver Island, California, Hawaii, and throughout the east coast of Australia.